rusinikita/changes/docs/content/docs/overview.md

 ## Current state

 Project in development.
-Documentation will be updated.

-See [ADR's](/docs/adr/) for more information.
+See [architectural decision records](/docs/adr/) for more information.